Acheron: Mythology

 Ancient Greek mythology saw the Acheron, sometimes known as the "river of woe", as one of the five rivers of the Greek underworld.
 The name is of uncertain etymology.

 Most classical accounts, including Pausanias (10.28) and later Dante's Inferno (3.78), portray the Acheron as the entrance to the Underworld and depict Charon ferrying the souls of the dead across it.
 Ancient Greek literary sources such as Pindar, Aeschylus, Euripides, Plato, and Callimachus also place Charon on the Acheron.
 Roman poets, including Propertius, Ovid, and Statius, name the river as the Styx, perhaps following the geography of Virgil's underworld in the Aeneid, where Charon is associated with both rivers.

 The Homeric poems describe the Acheron as a river of Hades, into which Cocytus and Phlegethon both flowed.

 The Roman poet Virgil called the Acheron the principal river of Tartarus, from which the Styx and the Cocytus both sprang.
 The newly dead would be ferried across the Acheron by Charon in order to enter the Underworld.

 William Blake's depiction of "The Vestibule of Hell and the Souls Mustering to Cross the Acheron" in his Illustrations to Dante's "Divine Comedy", object 5, c.
 1824–27.
 The original for the work is held by the National Gallery of Victoria.

 The Suda describes the river as "a place of healing, not a place of punishment, cleansing and purging the sins of humans".

-According to later traditions, Acheron had been a son of Helios and either Gaia or Demeter, who was turned into the Underworld river bearing his name after he refreshed the Titans with drink during their contest with Zeus.
-By this myth, Acheron is also the father of Ascalaphus by either Orphne or Gorgyra.